croaky/laptop/books/sicp.md

 and an (optional) end test
 that specifies conditions under which the process should terminate.

-In computing `n!`, the number of steps required grows linearly with `n`.
+In computing `n!`,
+the number of steps required grows linearly with `n`.

 In the iterative case,
 vars provide a complete description of the process state at any point.
-If the computation stopped between steps, the computation can be resumed by supplying the interpreter with the values of the three program variables.
+If the computation stopped between steps, it can be resumed by giving the interpreter the values of the three program vars.

 With the recursive process,
-there is additional info maintained by the interpreter not contained in the vars which indicates "where the process is" in negotiating the chain of deferred operations.
+additional info is maintained by the interpreter not contained in the vars which indicates "where the process is" in negotiating the chain of deferred operations.
-The longer the chain, the more info must be maintained.
+The longer the chain,
+the more info must be maintained.

-A recursive process is different than a recursive procedure.
+A recursive process is different than a recursive proc.
-Recursive procedures call themselves.
+Recursive procs call themselves.
 Linearly recursive processes expand and contract due to deferred operations.

-Many programming languages interpreters consume an amount of memory that grows with the number of procedure calls even when the process described is iterative.
+Many programming languages' interpreters consume an amount of memory that grows with the number of proc calls even when the process described is iterative.
-As a consequence, these languages can describe iterative processes only via special-purpose looping constructs such as `do`, `repeat`, `until`, `for`, and `while`.
+As a consequence,
+these languages can describe iterative processes only via special-purpose looping constructs such as `do`, `repeat`, `until`, `for`, and `while`.